flacial/magnet-redirecto/README.md

     ```
 - Send it to your bot (e.g., `bot.send(-0000000, magnetLink), { format: 'HTML' }`)

-*Note: methods for creating the base64 or sending the message may vary depeding on your programming language and Telegram bot API wrapper*
+Note: methods for creating the base64 or sending the message may vary depeding on your programming language and Telegram bot API wrapper

+# Credits

+*Got the idea from https://github.com/UnblockerAPI/magnet-api*